JuliaGraphics/Luxor.jl/docs/src/howto/simplegraphics.md

     line(O, polar(30, deg2rad(140)), :stroke)
 end

-function customarrowhead(shaftendpoint, endpoint, shaftangle)
-    @layer begin
-        sidept1 = shaftendpoint - polar(40, shaftangle + π/5)
-        sidept2 = shaftendpoint - polar(40, shaftangle - π/5)
-        sethue("red")
-        poly([sidept1, endpoint, sidept2], :fill)
-        sethue("black")
-        poly([sidept1, endpoint, sidept2], :stroke, close=true)
-    end
-end

 @drawsvg begin
     background("antiquewhite")
         arrow(O, 150, 0, π + π/3,
             linewidth=5,
+            arrowheadlength=50,
             decorate=fletcher,
-            arrowheadfunction = customarrowhead,
             decoration=range(0., .1, length=3))
-end
+end 800 350
 ```

 ### Custom arrowheads

-To make custom arrowheads, you can define a three-argument function that draws them to your own design.
-This function should accept three arguments: the point at the end of the arrow's shaft, the point where the tip of the arrowhead would be, and the angle of the shaft at the end.
-You can then use any code to draw the arrow.
-Pass this function to the `arrow` function's `arrowheadfunction` keyword.
+To make custom arrowheads, you can define a three-argument
+function that draws them to your own design.
+This function
+takes: the point at the end of the
+arrow's shaft; the point where the tip of the arrowhead
+would be; and the angle of the shaft at the end.
+You can
+then use any code to draw the arrow.
+Pass this function to
+the [`arrow`](@ref) function's `arrowheadfunction` keyword.

 ```@example
 using Luxor # hide